ryancdickson/www.ccadb.org/policy.md

 ### 6.2 Certificate Revocation List Disclosures

-For each unexpired and unrevoked CA certificate disclosed to the CCADB and within 7 days of the corresponding CA issuing its first certificate, CA Owners MUST disclose either:
+For each unexpired and unrevoked CA certificate record disclosed to the CCADB and within 7 days of the corresponding CA issuing its first certificate, CA Owners MUST disclose either:
 - the URL of a full and complete Certificate Revocation List (CRL); or
 - a JSON Array of Partitioned CRL URLs.